traefik/traefik/docs/content/routing/services/index.md

 Configure health check to remove unhealthy servers from the load balancing rotation.
 Traefik will consider your servers healthy as long as they return status codes between `2XX` and `3XX` to the health check requests (carried out every `interval`).

+To propagate status changes (e.g. all servers of this service are down) upwards, HealthCheck must also be enabled on the parent(s) of this service.

 Below are the available options for the health check mechanism:

 - `path` is appended to the server URL to set the health check endpoint.